North East England is the centre of the UK’s green energy revolution.

 A superb portfolio of high-quality industrial properties and development sites offers energy companies of all sizes a range of property options.
 Many sites provide easy access to deepwater ports and Enterprise Zone benefits, such as enhanced capital allowances for investment in plant and machinery.
 There are also numerous office locations in city centres or out-of-town office parks to support engineering, design and operations functions.

 Our highly skilled workforce is renowned for its exceptional productivity and loyalty.
-We employ more than 82,000 engineering workers and a further 116,000 in the wider manufacturing sector.
-Over 120,000 students study at our five outstanding universities, with more than half studying Science, Technology, Engineering and Mathematics (STEM) subjects.
+We employ more than 57,000 advanced manufacturing engineering workers out of a total of 109,000 workers in the wider manufacturing sector.
+Over 120,000 students study at our five outstanding universities, with more than 54,000 studying Science, Technology, Engineering and Mathematics (STEM) subjects.

 Offshore wind